Endpoint Services, Munki, Erase-and-Install Workflow

 Once the macOS installer has been downloaded (which may take a few minutes), Managed Software Center will prompt for a restart, after which the macOS installer will run.
 Depending on the age of the hardware, this may take an hour or more.

-Finally, the staged packages will install and the Mac will reboot.
+Finally, the staged packages will install.
 Walk through the setup assistant per your usual deployment method.
 After logging in, you may either manually run Managed Software Center, or immediately logout and allow the bootstrapping file to run Munki at the login window.
 If you have reopened the Macs' certificate window, it will onboard to MTM, find its manifest, and start downloading and installing content.

 Note that the machine manifest still contains the eraser and the requester, but Munki won’t offer either for re-installation after the workflow is complete.
 This is because of the “stopper” component, which wrote a file at /Library/EP/stop_erase_and_install_macOS_[version].txt.
 As long as the stopper file remains in place, the workflow will not be reinitiated, and no accidental drive erasure should occur.

 In theory, after the workflow completes, the machine's Munki manifest may be left unchanged, with both eraser and requester items remaining in the Managed Installs array, because the stopper file will prevent their reinstallation.
-However, it is safest and cleanest to move these items from the Managed Installs array to the Managed Uninstalls array.
-Uninstalling the requester will also delete the stopper file; if you simply delete both components from the manifest rather than moving them to Managed Uninstalls, the stopper file will be left on the machine, preventing future workflow runs and likely causing confusion down the road.
+However, it is safest and cleanest to a) delete the eraser item from the manifest, and b) move the requester item from the Managed Installs array to the Managed Uninstalls array.
+Uninstalling the requester will also delete the stopper file; if you simply delete the requester from the manifest rather than uninstalling it, the stopper file will be left on the machine, preventing future workflow runs and likely causing confusion down the road.